Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ### Issue T156450 - QuizGame Special:QuestionGameHome should order headings correctly for semantics and accessibility

-_Description:_ In the QuizGame extension, several `<h1>` elements were nested within eachother.
-For accessibility and semantics, some of the nested elements needed to be changed into `<h2>`'s.
+_Description:_ In the QuizGame extension, several `<h1>` elements were present on a single page of the extension.
+For accessibility and semantics reasons, all of these `<h1>` tags needed to be changed into `<h2>`'s.

-_Work Performed:_
+_Work Performed:_ The work started with determining if having multiple `<h2>` tags in one page was appropriate.
+After this, the specified heading tags were changed to `<h2>` tags and CSS classes with selectors for the `<h1>` tags were removed from the code base.

 _Changes:_